whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Egghunter.md

 $
 ```

+As exactly as in the [x86 version of this post](https://whitecr0wz.github.io/posts/SLAE-Egghunter/), it was required that the egghunter had to be configurable for distinct payload.
+Due to the reason that the only thing required is the tag, this is rather easy, let's test it with an execve shellcode that executes neofetch.

+###### C format #2

 ### Code

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: [http://securitytube-training.com/online-